-PCVLab and its collaborators at UC Berkeley, MIT and NASA Glenn Research Center develop an astronaut navigation system for landed space missions.
-The system is consisted of multiple integrated sensors, including a stereo camera, IMU and step sensor, to precisely locate an astronaut and navigate him/her to a target science experiment site
+The Photogrammetric Compter Vison (PCV) Lab and its collaborators at UC Berkeley, MIT and NASA Glenn Research Center developed an astronaut navigation system for landed space missions.
+The system consisted of multiple integrated sensors, including a stereo camera, IMU and step sensor, to precisely locate an astronaut and navigate him/her to a target science experiment site.

-With the support of Center for Surveilance, contortium of National Science Foundation, Airforce Research Labs and the Industry, PCVLab develops a Photogrametry suite to recover 3D scene from an aerial multihead camera-mount.
+Under the direction of Professor Alper Yilmaz and with the support of Center for Surveillance, the National Science Foundation, Air Force Research Labs and industry partners, PCVLab developed a photogrametry suite to recover 3D scene from an aerial multihead camera-mount.
 The camera mount is consisted of 6 cameras with minimal overlapping fields of view.

-Given multiple images per epoch, our system generates a virtual camera view by generating a mosaic.
-The matching features accross each mosaic is utilized to generate a sparse 3D model by a bundle adjustment process.
+Given multiple images per epoch, the system generates a virtual camera view by generating a mosaic.
+The matching features across each mosaic are utilized to generate a sparse, three dimensional model by a bundle adjustment process.
 This step is followed by a dense 3D recovery which takes appearance similarities and sparse 3D into account.